Overview

 Creating a safe and supportive environment

 An important part of any treatment plan is to adapt to the needs of a person with Alzheimer's disease.
-Establish and strengthen routine habits and cut down on tasks that require memory.
+Create routine habits and cut down on tasks that require memory.
 These steps can make life much easier.

-These are ways to support a person's sense of well-being and continued ability to function:
+These are ways to support a person's sense of well-being and ability to function:

 - Keep keys, wallets, mobile phones and other valuables in the same place at home so they don't become lost.